-Intellectual Property Insurance + Startups
+Intellectual Property Insurance – What Startups Need to Know

 Intellectual property is a big topic for the startup community.
 With modern patent trolls, content syndication, and intellectual property law reform, the topic can be confusing at minimum.
 Many founders look to insurance to mitigate this risk – and properly so – as there are many insurance products out there that help.
 Here’s a breakdown of the types of insurance that cover IP: their costs, benefits, and limitations.

 We would consider the following policies standard business insurance that any operating company should have in place.
 Some don’t even have these so this is a good starting point for protecting IP: they provide some base level IP coverage (along with a lot of other good protection) and they’re affordable.

 General Liability insurance is the backbone of business insurance.
 It protects companies for claims/losses related to bodily injury and property damage.
 However, general liability insurance policies almost always include “insuring clause B” known as “Personal and Advertising Injury.”

 Personal and Advertising injury is there to protect the advertising activities of the company.
 When the company is sued for the content of it’s ads, website, etc, insuring clause B will kick in.
 Copyright or trademark infringement are pretty common claims that can be made against the content of an ad or website.
 With personal and advertising injury included, a general liability insurance policy can extend well beyond basic “slip and fall” insurance to protect your IP practices.

 Depending on the size of the business, general liability insurance can cost as little as $500 a year and provide some basic (but valuable) IP coverage.